dnh feature_Activ Living Community

 Possible solutions to hypertension caused by diabetes

 Altering your lifestyle and taking medications can go a long way in fighting diabetes and hypertension.
-Let’s take a look:
+Let us take a look:

-- Angiotensin II receptor blockers (ARBs): ARBs cancel a hormone’s effects that narrow blood vessels, lowering blood pressure.
+• Angiotensin II receptor blockers (ARBs): ARBs counteract hormones that cause blood vessels to constrict, lowering blood pressure.

-- Meditation: Studies have shown that practicing meditation regularly can positively impact blood pressure regulation.
+• Meditation: Studies have shown that practising meditation regularly can positively affect blood pressure regulation.
 Meditation techniques, such as deep breathing and transcendental meditation, can activate the body’s relaxation response and promote cardiovascular health.

-Individuals with diabetes and high blood pressure need to take steps to manage both conditions effectively.
+Individuals with diabetes and hypertension need to take steps to manage both conditions effectively.

 You may also be interested in the following blogs: